 Walter Fawcett is the founder and president of Fawcett Technology Advisors, a consulting firm that helps businesses manage growth with Client Relationship Management software.
 Walter has over 25 years of experience in a broad range of business technology disciplines including consulting, application development and infrastructure design.
 He has worked for a range of companies including IBM, Oracle, Wal-Mart, Affinity Development Group, Boeing and USF&G Insurance.

 As a Financial Advisor, Matthew is passionate about helping Saddleback Valley families and small businesses realize their financial goals.
 Matthew’s wife and three children live in Lake Forest and all three children will eventually attend school at Saddleback Valley School District.
-Matthew has more than 12 years of professional experience.
+Matthew is a member of his children's parent-teacher organization at Gates Elementary School and has more than 12 years of professional experience.
 After an honorable discharge for the U.S. Marine Corps, Matthew graduated from California State University, Fullerton with a Bachelor’s degree in Business Administration concentrating in Financial Planning.

-Mr. Tettemer has many years of experience in the public sector, both as staff as well as an elected official, where he has worked on planning, policy, legislation, and regulatory matters.
-For the past eleven years, Mr. Tettemer has worked for a regional water agency where he works on water resource issues.
+Mark Tettemer has many years of experience in the public sector, both as staff as well as an elected official, where he has worked on planning, policy, legislation, and regulatory matters.
+For the past thirteen years, Mr. Tettemer has worked for a regional water agency where he works on water resource issues.
 Mr. Tettemer served on the City of Lake Forest Planning Commission from 2002 – 2004, was on City Council from 2005 – 2012, and was the Mayor of the City of Lake Forest in 2008 & 2009.
 He also was a Board Member on the Orange County Fire Authority from 2006 – 2012 and served as the Chairman of the Board from December 2010 – August 2012.
 Mr. Tettemer has been active with SVUSD for many years.
 He was a member of PTA for many years while his kids attended La Madera Elementary School.
-More recently, Mr. Tettemer has been a volunteer at El Toro High School’s Grad Night and is currently the President of the El Toro High School Boys’ Volleyball Booster Group.
-Mr. Tettemer is married to his wife of 25 years, Brenda, and has two kids, daughter Kylie (ETHS Class of 2012) who is studying Business at California State University, Fullerton and son Garrett (ETHS Class of 2016) who is a junior at El Toro High School.
-Mr. Tettemer has a Business Degree and is currently pursuing his Master of Public Administration.
+Mr. Tettemer has volunteered at El Toro High School’s Grad Night and on the El Toro High School Boys Volleyball Booster Club.
+Mr. Tettemer is married to his wife of 28 years, Brenda, and has two kids, daughter Kylie (ETHS Class of 2012) who graduated from California State University, Fullerton and son Garrett (ETHS Class of 2016) who is attending California Polytechnic, San Luis Obispo.
+Mr. Tettemer has a Business Degree and a Master's Degree in Public Administration.

 25631 Peter A. Hartman Way